Brexit trade deal could be suspended if UK triggers Article 16, Irish government says

 The EU could plunge Britain into a no-deal Brexit if Boris Johnson ditches his agreement on Northern Ireland, the Irish government has warned.

-Speaking on Sunday, foreign minister Simon Coveney said the any move to trigger Article 16 and suspend the protocol would have “serious” consequences.
+Speaking on Sunday, foreign minister Simon Coveney said that any move to trigger Article 16 and suspend the protocol would have “serious” consequences.

 Mr Coveney said continuation of the free trade agreement between the UK and EU was “contingent on” the Northern Ireland deal continuing to operate.